Most current, detailed COVID-19 information maintained by University Housing.

 - Hand sanitizer will be available at building and dining entrances.

-- Select space will be reserved for isolation and quarantine.
+- Limited space will be reserved for isolation.

 For Private Certified Housing health and safety information, please contact individual Private Certified Housing units directly.